SMCallan/chatbot_career_advisor/README.md

    - For instance, you could modify the bullet points to numbered steps or add a closing message.
    - Changing the advice formatting can enhance readability and make the output more visually appealing.

+6. Change the logo:
+   - Easily swap the logo by changing the logo.png file.
+   - Change the size by adjusting the main.py code.

 Remember to run the code after making any modifications to see the effects of your changes.
 Experimenting with different variations can help you create a unique and tailored AI chatbot experience.

 Note: Make sure to handle any errors or exceptions that may arise due to the modifications you make to the code.